the-nick-of-time/DnD/README.txt

 ============================================================================================
 SECTION 1: GENERAL USE

-The files "rolling.py", "DnDbasic.py", and "tkUtility.py" are helper modules used by the actual interactive programs and there is no case where you would need to run them.
-The remaining files are discussed below.

 	1.1: Rolling
 	Any string that can be parsed by the "rolling" code is called throughout all my related code a "rollable string".
 These are similar to arithmetic expressions, just with the d, h, and l operators added.
 	The definitions of these operators are as follows: xdy rolls x y-sided dice and returns a sorted list of these rolls. xd[a,b,c,...] rolls x dice with sides a,b,c.... xdyhz rolls x y-sided dice and returns the z highest of these rolls.
 This enables the advantage mechanic. xdylz rolls x y-sided dice and returns the z lowest of these rolls.
 This enables the disadvantage mechanic.

 	Examples of rollable strings:
 	+4 									(positive four)
 	-2 									(negative two)